ub3rsick/ub3rsick.github.io/_posts/2017-08-13-slae-x86-assignment-3-egghunter.md

 Compile the c file and execute.
 ![Running Egg Hunter](/assets/asn-3-egg-found.PNG)

+We can now use larger shellcodes, just insert shellcode in the above c file and compile.
 And we are done.
 Nice.

 This blog post has been created for completing the requirements of the [SLAE (Linux/x86)](http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert/) certification.